digitalocean/github-pr-resource/README.md

 - `check`:
   - Minimum 1, max 1 per 100th open pull request.
   - When using `path`/`ignore_path`: Minimum 1 request per *new* commit, more if the commit contains more than 100 changed files.
+  - NOTE: From my experiments it seems like requests to the V3 API does not count toward the rate limit of the V4 API and vice versa.
 - `in`: Minimum 1 (get information for the clone).
 - `out`: Minimum 1, max 3 (1 per `status`, `comment` and `comment_file`).